brimdata/zbpf/README.md

 is a piece of cake.
 You can also slice and dice the data in the lake and export it in most any format you'd like (JSON, Parquet, CSV, or any Zed format).

-First, make sure zapi query uses the "bpf" pool for your queries by running
+First, make sure zapi query uses the "bpf" pool for your queries, as above, by running
 ```
 zapi use bpf@main
 ```